-I've talked about this before, and I realize that some folks just aren't interested in this particular topic, but it is important.
-Here is what I want to share with you.
+I've talked about this topic before, and I realize that some folks just aren't interested in it, but it is important.
+Here is what I want to share with my fellow preppers about Spiritual Preparedness:

 Not sure about God?
 I understand.
 It certainly took me a long time to figure out my relationship with God.
 I'm still figuring it out.
 My suggestions?
-Pray (a simple "God, if you exist, help me find you" will suffice).
+Pray (a simple "God, if you exist, help me find you" will suffice for now).
 Read the Bible.
 Talk to a Bible-believing pastor or priest

 about your doubts.
 Make sure they don't compromise on the Bible being